rsagawa/EndoscopicSimDataset/README.md

 1. Select Hierarchy Window > Capsule > Camera
 2. Enable the checkbox for RGBSave.cs
-3. Enter the absolute path of the save destination in RGBSave.cs > Save Folder Path
+3. Enter the absolute path of the save destination in RGBSave.cs > Save Folder Path (Specify Directory Path)
    ![setting](readme_imgs/Unity_figure_RGB_all.png)
 4. Press the play button (play icon) to automatically start shooting along the camera path
    -> Generate RGB images (.png) at the save destination